Ultra-Low Background Germanium Assay at the Boulby Underground Laboratory: Characterising the Detectors

 In its current configuration, Merrybent is not achieving the lowest background possible for late chain $^{238}$U due to what is believed to be contamination in the shield.
 Several assays with large, dense, and radiopure materials give counts in the $^{214}$Pb and $^{214}$Bi peaks at rates below the background rate~\cite{THIESSE2022110384}.
 This infers that the elevated background does not come from the detector and the performance of the N$_{2}$ purge in Roseberry and Belmont (noting again that all detectors share a common source of N$_{2}$ for the purge) infers that there should not be an issue with the purity of the gas.
-The lowest rates seen in this detector occurred during assay of ultra-pure gadolinium sulphate where count rates of \SI{1.1}{/kg/day} and \SI{0.6}{/kg/day} were observed for the \SI{351}{keV} and \SI{609}{keV} lines, respectively.
+The lowest rates seen in this detector occurred during assay of ultra-pure gadolinium sulphate where count rates of \qty{1.1}{\per\kg\per\day} and \qty{0.6}{\per\kg\per\day} were observed for the \qty{351}{\keV} and \qty{609}{\keV} FEPs, respectively.